-Lyme disease is an infection that can affect the entire body.
-It is caused by the bacteria Borrelia burgdorferi and is transmitted to humans by deer ticks.
+Lyme disease is an infection caused by bacteria in the Borrelia family, and is spread to humans through the bite of infected ticks.

 For more information: